Separation Anxiety & Stranger Danger: How to Get through it with Confidence & Empathy

 For moms who already struggle with confidence in getting out and about with their baby or with just continuing about their day-to-day stuff (because we all have other things we need to do besides feed and hold our babies, right?), this phase can be gut-wrenching and a real test of our fortitude.

-This can also be hurtful for working parents who take it personally when they come home and baby prefers the stay at home parent over them, even though they might understand that it’s only natural and a phase.
+This can also be hurtful for working parents who take it personally when they come home and the baby prefers the stay-at-home parent over them, even though they might understand that it’s only natural and a phase.

 And, this can sometimes put a rift in relationships when a family member (often from older generations--our parents or in-laws in particular--takes offense to the baby not wanting to be held or finds the child’s behavior to be clear evidence that you must be coddling them too much and doesn’t mind telling you so.

 Your Baby is Doing What She’s Supposed to Do